noners6/Personal-Work/README.md

 **Hello!
 Welcome to my GitHUb.
 Here I will put some of my personal projects and group projects I have worked on.**

+If you have any questions, please email me at: noamgalsv@gmail.com

 ## Professional Work

 *Zus Health:*